 14. Start a blog.
 Or go for a bike ride.
 Or take up skeet shooting, crocheting, marathoning, scrapbooking, sticking your nose in everyone else’s business.
 You know, all those things you don’t have time for during the school year.

 15. Call up the owners and employees of local businesses and government agencies and tell them everything they’re doing wrong.
 Insist they call you back the instant they get your message.
 Make unreasonable requests and demand they do things like defy gravity and split atoms by next Wednesday — complete with a fireworks display in your front yard marking the completion of their work.
 Guarantee they won’t call you with outrageous requests regarding education until at least next year.

 16. Feel free to let your face reflect your mood.
 Feeling grouchy?
 Be a grouch!
 Feeling sleepy?
 Be a slug!
 No need to pretend you don’t wanna cut the next person who leaves a condescending message on your school voicemail or writes you a 3 page note blaming natural disasters and the breakdown of American education on the legalization of gay marriage.
 Let the world see those stabby eyes!

-17. Hang up the sensible blazer in favor of a low-cut blouse, skinny jeans, and some mankillin’ heels (or a studly suit and some ladykillin’ kicks for you men out there).
+17. Hang up the sensible blazer in favor of a low-cut blouse, skinny jeans, and some killer heels (or a studly suit and some killer kicks).
 Head out for a night on the town, and leave the stress and looming lesson plans at home.